giuntac/birthdays/README.md

 ## Credits:

 Code is taken from the nice [practice Python](https://www.practicepython.org/) website from Michele Pratusevich and is released with a [CC-BY](https://www.practicepython.org/about/) license.

-# this is a test to try to modify
-Cecilia was here.